Database

 Pillar Intellectual Property Rights (IPRs) | Indicator Effective protection covering trade secrets

-Mali does not have comprehensive trade secret legislation.
-Yet, there are provisions addressing disclosure, acquisition or use of confidential information in the course of industrial or commercial activities by third parties in Art.
-6 of Annex VIII of the Bangui Agreement ratified by 17 French-speaking States, including Mali, since 2002.
+Burkina Faso does not have a comprehensive framework in place that provides effective protection of trade secrets, but there are limited measures addressing some issues related to them.
+In particular, the country has established provisions addressing disclosure, acquisition or use of confidential information in the course of industrial or commercial activities by third parties in Art.
+6 of Annex VIII of the Bangui Agreement, which has been ratified by 17 French-speaking States, including Burkina Faso in 2002.

 Coverage Horizontal